microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 These DDSes are **not** optimistic.
 Before a change to a consensus data structure is confirmed, the connected clients must acknowledge the change.

-- [TaskManager][] -- Tracks queues of clients that want to exclusively run a task.
+- TaskManager (experimental) -- Tracks queues of clients that want to exclusively run a task.

 ### Consensus scenarios